Narigo/scalajs-fun/README.md

 video: In essence, it's just refactoring to get the main logic function smaller and split out the various calculations and selectors into smaller functions.

+---

+# Interlude

+There is a small thing that should be done before continuing.
+This thing here is developed in the open and at some point it should be available for others to consume.
+Right now you can only fork and build it yourself through sbt.
+It should be possible for anybody to just readily use it.
+Thus, we're going to release it to public now.

+What does that mean and what do we have to do to achieve that?

+## Preparing sbt for packaging

+---

 ## Video 16 - Our first component: a labeled slider